vuestorefront/vue-storefront/packages/core/docs/README.md

 </center>

 That's a mouthful, so let's break it down:
- - __platform-agnostic__: we made it possible to work with any platform and service you already use, as long as it has an API like REST or GraphQL.
+ - __platform-agnostic__ - we made it possible to work with any platform and service you already use, as long as it has an API like REST or GraphQL.
 Because of _low coupling and high cohesion_, it can work with multiple platforms at once, giving you the freedom to work with the technologies you need and love.
- - __e-commerce__: today's shops are much more than just products or carts.
+ - __e-commerce__ - today's shops are much more than just products and carts.
 That's why we made it easy to integrate other types of services, such as helper service for ERP, versatile search features for PIM, portable checkout for 3rd party payment kiosk, and more.
- - __PWA__: it's the technology of the future, designed to give the best performance on any device, with native-like features to satisfy your customer's needs.
+ - __PWA__ - it's the technology of the future, designed to give the best performance on any device, with native-like features to satisfy your customer's needs.
- - __frontend framework__: _Vue Storefront_ is a set of modular features, glued together using _interfaces_ and _factories_ and powered by [Nuxt.js](https://nuxtjs.org/).
+ - __frontend framework__ - _Vue Storefront_ is a set of modular features, glued together using _interfaces_ and _factories_ and powered by [Nuxt.js](https://nuxtjs.org/).

 ## Problems Vue Storefront solves

 The main purpose of any software is to solve problems and Vue Storefront is no different.
-We're doing our best to find common issues in the eCommerce space and find viable and scalable solutions to them.
-Below you can find just a few of the issues Vue Storefront solves.
+We're doing our best to find common issues in the eCommerce space and find viable and scalable solutions.
+Below you can find just a few.

 ### Long time to market